Get Started with a Free Water Consultation

 If you take a close look at your water and see that the cloudy appearance is actually tiny bubbles, your issue is likely with aeration.
 This cloudy tap water is also called “white water.”

-All water has dissolved oxygen—that’s the “O” in “H2O.”
+All water has dissolved oxygen — that’s the “O” in “H2O.”
 However, in some cases, that air may shift back to its gaseous state and cause cloudiness in your drinking water.
 This may happen more often with hot or warm water; that’s because cold water has a greater capacity for holding air, which means it can absorb and hold more oxygen and therefore doesn’t need to release the excess as bubbles.

-The good news is that those tiny air bubbles are nothing to worry about.
+But those tiny air bubbles are nothing to worry about.
 They’re harmless to drink, and they’ll dissipate from the bottom of your glass upward and leave your water clearer.

 If cloudiness doesn’t clear up after water has been allowed to settle, you may have hard water — one of the most common water problems for well and city water users alike.